kaykhan/kaykhan.github.io/all_collections/_posts/2023-06-06-how-to-setup-spot-instances-for-aws-eks.markdown

 categories: aws eks spot terraform
 ---

-We use AWS Kubernetes offering "EKS".
-There is a particualar workload which is suitable usecase for spot instances
+We use AWS's Kubernetes offering "EKS".
+We have identified a particualar workload which can be suitable usecase for spot instances

 ## Goal